 Component 1: Devising Students will: Devise an original performance piece based on a text and a theatrical practitioner.
-Write a 2500-3000 word evaluation of the devised performance and the creative process leading up to it Coursework Internally Assessed 40% of A-Level Component 2: Text in Performance Students will: • Perform an extract from one play with others in your group. • Perform a monologue from a different play.
-Coursework Externally Assessed 20% of A-Level Component 3: Theatre Makers in Practice Students will: • Write an evaluation of a live theatre performance. • Answer two essay questions on a set play text. • Answer an essay question on one other set play text.
-The two set texts are likely to be Lysistrata by Aristophanes and Accidental Death of an Anarchist by Dario Fo.
-However, these may change depending on the strengths and interests of the group.
-Written Examination 2 hours 40% of A-Level https://qualifications.pearson.com/en/qualifications/edexcel-a-levels/drama-and-theatre-2016.html
+Write a 2500-3000 word evaluation of the devised performance and the creative process leading up to it Coursework Internally Assessed 40% of A-Level Component 2: Text in Performance Students will: Perform an extract from one play with others in your group.
+Perform a monologue from a different play.
+Coursework Externally Assessed 20% of A-Level Component 3: Theatre Makers in Practice Students will: Written Examination 2 hours 40% of A-Level https://qualifications.pearson.com/en/qualifications/edexcel-a-levels/drama-and-theatre-2016.html